The Copleston Rewards System

 The Golden Ticket

-The Golden Ticket is a new reward system which recognises outstanding performance by a student in any way at any time in the school.
+The Golden Ticket recognises outstanding performance by a student in any way at any time in the school.
 This spontaneous and highly sought after reward is recognised by a prize (branded Copleston golden chocolate bars and Copleston golden pens), contact home and recognition amongst peers.
+Repeated receipt of golden tickets results in higher value prizes.
 Since its launch the Golden Ticket has received exceptional praise by staff and students alike.
 Teaching Assistants value the chance to offer instantaneous and deserved praise to pupils they support.
-Parents have emailed in expressing their thanks and appreciation stating how it is great to see pupils who deserve the merit receiving their Golden Tickets and being recognised for this
+Parents have emailed in expressing their thanks and appreciation, stating how great it is to see pupils who deserve the merit receiving their Golden Tickets and being recognised for this.

 Postcards Home